-- Team captains shall set their Team Roster prior to the start of the season. - Captains will prepare Match Rosters prior to the start of each match to allow the opposing captain time to review the matchups and prepare scorecards.
+- i.
+Captains will prepare Match Rosters prior to the start of each match to allow the opposing captain time to review the matchups and prepare scorecards.
 Match Rosters should be completed (at a minimum) 24 hours prior to the start of each match.
-All players will play to 85% of their 12-month Low Index of record (see Interclub Rule 9.A). - Captains are responsible for reviewing, verifying and accepting the opponent's roster/lineup for any given match.
-Match lineups (including LI and HDCP information listed) will be considered approved unless inquiry/protests are made prior to the start of the match.
+All players will play to 85% of their Low H.I. (see Interclub Rule 10.A). - ii.
+Captains are responsible for reviewing, verifying and accepting the opponent's roster/lineup for any given match.
+Match lineups (including Low H.I. and Playing Handicap information listed) will be considered approved unless inquiry/protests are made prior to the start of the match. - Each captain should review the Handicap Analysis page within Golf Genius to ensure the accuracy of indexes and playing handicaps.

-Each captain should have a copy of the report based on the correct date of handicap indexes used for the match.
-This will allow opponents the opportunity to verify a player's Handicap Index should any such questions arise.
 The host club shall also have available, preferably posted, the conversion chart from handicap index to slope adjusted course handicap for the tees being played.

-NOTE: HDCP STROKES and OPPOSING PLAYER ELIGIBILITY MAY NOT BE QUESTIONED ONCE A MATCH HAS STARTED, UNLESS INCORRECT INFORMATION WAS KNOWINGLY GIVEN PRIOR TO THE START OF EACH MATCH.
+NOTE: HANDICAP STROKES and OPPOSING PLAYER ELIGIBILITY MAY NOT BE QUESTIONED ONCE A MATCH HAS STARTED, UNLESS INCORRECT INFORMATION WAS KNOWINGLY GIVEN PRIOR TO THE START OF EACH MATCH.
 CAPTAINS SHOULD DOUBLECHECK THE SCORECARDS AND LINEUPS PRIOR TO THE START OF EACH MATCH.